Railway electrification in Great Britain

 According to Network Rail, as at 2003, 64% of the electrified network used the 25 kV AC overhead system, and 36% used the 660/750 V DC third-rail system.

-The electrified network is set to expand over coming years, as 25 kV electrification is extended to currently unelectrified lines such as the Midland Main Line, as well as lines in the North of England as part of the Northern Hub.
+The electrified network is set to expand over the coming years, as 25 kV electrification is extended to currently unelectrified lines such as the Midland Main Line, as well as lines in the North of England as part of the Northern Hub.

 History

 Early electrification

 The first electric railway in Great Britain was Volk's Electric Railway in Brighton, a pleasure railway, which opened in 1883, still functioning to this day.
 The London Underground began operating electric services using a fourth rail system in 1890 on the City and South London Railway, now part of the London Underground Northern line.
 The Liverpool Overhead Railway followed in 1893, being designed from the outset to be electric traction, unlike the City and South London Railway which was designed to be cable hauled initially.

 Main line electrification of some suburban lines began in the early years of the 20th century, using a variety of different systems.
 The Mersey Railway converted to 600 V DC electric multiple-unit operation on 3 May 1903, thus eliminating the problems caused by steam traction in the long tunnel under the River Mersey, and the Lancashire & Yorkshire Railway's Liverpool Exchange to Southport (and on to Crossens) suburban commuter line was similarly electrified at 625 V by March 1904.
 Both of these lines initially used a fourth rail system.

-In 1921, a government committee chose 1,500VDC overhead to be the national standard, but little implementation followed and many different systems co-existed.
-During the interwar period, the Southern Railway adopted the 660VDC third rail system as its standard and greatly expanded this system across its network of lines South of London.
+Other early projects followed German practice at the time and installed AC OLE systems at a lower frequency (in this case 25 Hz) than mains electricity (50–60 Hz).
+This was initially pioneered by the Midland Railway on the short line between Lancaster, Morecambe and Heysham in 1908 using AC OLE at 6.6 kV 25 Hz.
+This was quickly followed in 1909 by a more extensive scheme in South London using similar technical standards on the suburban line between London Bridge and Victoria.
+Further extensions of 6.6 kV OLE in South London were swiftly pursued throughout the 1910s and 1920s.
+However, the system was fully removed in 1929 and replaced with 660 V DC third rail following the grouping of these lines into the wider Southern Railway that preferred the conductor rail system implemented by the former London and Southwestern Railway.

+Wishing to avoid a repeat of the Gauge War, the Ministry of Transport commissioned inquiries into implementing a standard system for future rail electrification schemes other than London Underground lines.
+An advisory committee in 1921 recommended 1,500 V DC for both overhead and third rail systems.
+This was reviewed by a committee chaired by Sir John Pringle in 1927 which revised the recommendation to 1,500 V DC overhead and 750 V DC third rail systems, which was formalised in legislation in 1932.